deepmodeling/DMFF/docs/dev_guide/arch.md

 * read Residue tag in XML, generate Residue template;
 * read AtomTypes tag, store AtomType of each atom;
 * for each Force tag, call corresponding `parseElement` method in `app.forcefield.parser` to parse itself, and register `generator`.

-`app.forcefield.parser` is a `dict`, the keys are Force tag names, and the values are the `parseElement` method of the corresponding `generator`.
-When `Hamiltonian` parses the XML file, it will use the tag name to look up the corresponding `parseElement` method, then calls it to initialize the `generator` instance, which stores the raw parameters from the XML file.
-You can access all the generators by the `getGenerators()` method in Hamiltonian.

 ### 2.1.2 Generator Class